 Every employee commits to Peabody's safety vision and governing principles, and managers, front-line supervisors and employees are held responsible for their own safety and the safety of each other.

-Peabody's operations in Australia - including the Wilpinjong Mine - have substantial market diversity, domestic and seaborne customers, and the capacity to access multiple ports and railroads.
+Peabody's operations in Australia - including the Wilpinjong Mine - have domestic and seaborne customers, and the capacity to access multiple ports and railroads.

 Coal from Peabody’s Wilpinjong and Wambo mines in New South Wales was the first to arrive at the newly constructed Newcastle Coal Infrastructure Group export terminal in Australia.